-The team meets every day during build season in January and the beginning of February in the shop across from the old gym.
+The team meets every day during build season of January and February in room 111 HVCHS.
 The hours that the shop is open are on the calendar.
 Off season, we meet every Monday and Thursday.
 New members or just observers are always welcome to stop by and see what we are about.
-Recruiting time is at the beginning of the year before kickoff in January.
+Recruiting time is at the beginning of the school year before kickoff in January.

 Reasons to Join SPIKE: